cmderdev/cmder/docs/package-managers.md

 # Package Manager Release Prep

 This document describes the Cmder-side preparation for Windows package-manager releases.
-It does not publish anything by itself; maintainers still need to review and submit generated files to the external registries.
+Generated files can be reviewed locally, uploaded as workflow artifacts, or published through the package-manager workflow once maintainers configure the required external credentials.

 Canonical tracking: